shikijs/shiki/docs/guide/dual-themes.md

 # Light/Dark Dual Themes

-Shikiji supports outputing light/dark dual themes.
+Shikiji supports outputting light/dark dual themes.
 Different from [markdown-it-shiki](https://github.com/antfu/markdown-it-shiki#dark-mode)'s approach which renders the code twice, Shikiji's dual themes approach uses CSS variables to store the colors on each token.
 It's more performant with a smaller bundle size.

 Change the `theme` option in `codeToHtml` to `options` with `light` and `dark` keys to generate two themes.